stevedekorte/strvct.net/README.md

 #### Auto Collapsing and Expanding

 Chains of Master-Detail views automatically collapse/expand their tile views until there is space for the remaining master-details views.
-This allows for responsive and efficient use across a very wide range of viewport sizes.
+This allows for responsive and efficient use of display space across a wide range of viewport sizes.

 #### Navigation